Map meaningful places in your community

 Survey questions 1 and 2

-12. Click the Add tab and add the rest of the questions you’ve formulated.
+11. Using the Add pane, and add the rest of the questions you've formulated.
 Test various question types to see what will get you the best survey results.

-13. When you’re finished adding your questions, at the bottom of the design pane, click Save.
+12. When you're finished adding your questions, on the ribbon, click the Save button.

 Note:

-If you don’t want to publish the survey, you can fill out a sample survey.
+If you don't want to publish the survey, you can instead take a sample survey.
 This survey includes all sample questions in the table above except the place name and the option to upload a photo.
 These are not included to protect minors' privacy.

 Collect data